-Generally, most herbicides registered for use in Georgia for field corn weed control will provide good to excellent control of many common weed species when applied according to labeled directions.
-But, before selecting a certain herbicide program, a grower should answer the following 4 questions: 1) What technologies am I planting (RR, LL, Enlist, conventional)?; 2) Do I need in-furrow applications of Counter for soil insect/nematode control?; 3) Is atrazine still working for me?; and 4) What/when crops will be planted after the field corn is harvested?
+Generally, most herbicides registered in Georgia for field corn weed control will provide good to excellent control of many common weed species when applied according to labeled directions.
+But, before selecting a certain herbicide program, growers should answer the following questions: 1) What technologies am I planting (RR, LL, Enlist, conventional)?
+(Table 13); 2) Do I need in-furrow applications of Counter for soil insect/nematode control?; 3) Is atrazine still working for me?; and 4) What/when crops will be planted after the field corn is harvested?